-This page is devoted to present a list of past initiatives I have been involved with, and relevant links as available or relevant.
-It is a little lengthy, so feel free to jump around using this intra-page navigation.
+This page is devoted to present a list of past initiatives I have been involved with, and relevant links as available.
+It is pretty lengthy, so feel free to jump around using this intra-page navigation.

 - Skills and interests